Marble: Production

 The extraction of marble is performed by quarrying.
 Blocks are favoured for most purposes, and can be created through various techniques, including drilling and blasting, water jet and wedge methods.
 Limestones are often commercially and historically referred to as marble, which differs from the geological definition.

 Locations

-In 1998, marble production was dominated by 4 countries that accounted for almost half of world production of marble and decorative stone.
-Italy and China were the world leaders, each representing 16% of world production, while Spain and India produced 9% and 8%, respectively.
+Marble production was dominated by 4 countries that accounted for almost half of world production of marble and decorative stone.
+China and Italy were the world leaders, each representing 34% and 19% of world production respectively, followed by India and Spain produced 16% and 13% respectively.

 In 2018 Turkey was the world leader in marble export, with 42% share in global marble trade, followed by Italy with 18% and Greece with 10%.
 The largest importer of marble in 2018 was China with a 64% market share, followed by India with 11% and Italy with 5%.

+Ancient times

+White marbles throughout the Mediterranean basin were widely utilized during the Roman period.
+Extraction centers were unevenly distributed across the Italian Peninsula, mainland Greece, the Aegean Islands, Asia Minor, and smaller hubs like those in the Iberian Peninsula.
+The need for extensive trade arose due to this imbalance, leading to the widespread exchange of marble objects, including building elements, sculptures, and sarcophagi.
+There was a significant increase in the distribution of white marble from the late 1st century BC to the end of the 2nd century AD.
+A gradual decline in distribution started in the third century AD.

 United States

 According to the United States Geological Survey, U.S. domestic marble production in 2006 was 46,400 tons valued at about $18.1 million, compared to 72,300 tons valued at $18.9 million in 2005.
 Crushed marble production (for aggregate and industrial uses) in 2006 was 11.8 million tons valued at $116 million, of which 6.5 million tons was finely ground calcium carbonate and the rest was construction aggregate.
 For comparison, 2005 crushed marble production was 7.76 million tons valued at $58.7 million, of which 4.8 million tons was finely ground calcium carbonate and the rest was construction aggregate.
 U.S. dimension marble demand is about 1.3 million tons.
 The DSAN World Demand for (finished) Marble Index has shown a growth of 12% annually for the 2000–2006 period, compared to 10.5% annually for the 2000–2005 period.
 The largest dimension marble application is tile.